 3.4.
 Add Corner Profiles

-With the glass door installed, you already have a good looking biltong box in front of you.
-As we don’t want any insects intruding our cabinet and feasting on our meat, we will install some corner profiles to close the gap between the glassdoor and the inside of the cabinet.
+With the glass door installed, you already have a good-looking biltong box in front of you.
+As we don’t want insects intruding on our cabinet and feasting on our meat, we will install some corner profiles to close the gap between the glass door and the inside of the cabinet.

-Here you can see the lengths we need for the corner profiles, we will miter saw them to fit them nicely together.
+Here you can see the lengths we need for the corner profiles; we will miter saw them to fit them nicely.

 Start by measuring the corner profile for the top.
-This profile only needs one side miter sawed as the other one will connect to the cabinet door’s top hinge.
-So we measure and put two marks at 29.2 cm or 11.5 inches, and draw a line between these marks in order to easily saw at that spot.
+This profile only needs one side miter saw, as the other one will connect to the cabinet door’s top hinge.
+So we measured and put two marks at 29.2 cm or 11.5 inches and drew a line between these marks to see at that spot.

 Place the profile on the miter box and align your measured line with the straight saw guide.
 Now start sawing holding your profile firmly in place until you are through.

-Continue to do the same with the other sides, keeping in mind that the right side profile needs two sides miter sawed. and the left side profile none.
+Continue to do the same with the other sides, keeping in mind that the right side profile needs two sides miter sawed.
+And the left side profiles none.

-Once all four profiles are sawed to size, we can add them in place by measuring 1.1 cm or 0.43 inch from the front of the panel to align the profiles.
+Once all four profiles are sawed to size, we can add them by measuring 1.1 cm or 0.43 inches from the front of the panel to align the profiles.

-We start with the right side profile, we put a couple of glue dots on the longest side of the profile and attach it to the inside of the right panel, aligned to the measured points.
-Always close the door to check the profiles close the gap as intended.
+We start with the right side profile; we put a couple of glue dots on the longest side of the profile and attach it to the inside of the right panel, aligned to the measured points.
+Always close the door to check the profiles and close the gap as intended.

-The top and bottom profile can now use the right side profile to align it during placing.
+The top and bottom profiles can now use the right side profile to align it during placing.
 After placing a profile, add some pressure to make sure it is firmly attached.

-Once all profiles are glued in place, add some screws to each of them to secure them.
+Once all profiles are glued, add some screws to each to secure them.

 3.5.
 Add Fan To Box

-A very important step is adding the fan to the outside of our box.
-We will glue it in place, by adding glue on the four corners of the fan.
-Once the glue is added, be swift with placing the fan over the big ventilation hole as the glue tends to dry fast.
+An important step is adding the fan to the outside of our box.
+First, we will glue it in place by adding glue on the four corners of the fan.
+Once the glue is added, be swift with placing the fan over the big ventilation hole, as the glue tends to dry fast.

 Make sure to cover the ventilation hole completely.
 Add some pressure to the fan to secure it.
 Feel free to add some extra glue to the sides.
-When the glue is dry you can cut away the excess mosquito net.
+You can cut away the excess mosquito net when the glue is dry.